Farahprojects/swiss-data-generator/supabase/functions/email-check/README.md

 ## Usage Notes

-This function requires setting up a database function `admin_get_user_by_email` since direct access to `auth.users` is not allowed through the Supabase client.
+This function requires the Supabase service role key to query internal auth.users data using the Supabase Admin API.
+It does not require any custom SQL or RPC functions